datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

 - Parquet
 - Apache Avro

-Note that schemas are inferred for CSV and TSV filetypes on the basis of the first 100 rows.
-JSON file schemas are likewise inferred on the basis of the entire file, which may impact performance.
 Schemas for Parquet and Avro files are extracted as provided.

+Schemas for schemaless formats (CSV, TSV, JSON) are inferred.
+For CSV and TSV files, we consider the first 100 rows at most.
+JSON file schemas are inferred on the basis of the entire file (given the difficulty in extracting only the first few objects of the file), which may impact performance.
+We are working on using iterator-based JSON parsers to avoid reading in the entire JSON object.

 :::caution